BFarkascode/STM32_BLE_Custom_Server_UART/README.md

 Mind, since we are making a custom service with custom characteristics, we will not use any UUIDs and just leave it blank.
 We will work in this more in the second project.

-Here, we will be sending over 32 bytes all the time (16 ASCII characters), just for convenience’s sake: 16 characters will fit comfortably on the WB5’s LCD screen.
+Here, we will be sending over 120 bytes all the time (60 ASCII characters), just for convenience’s sake: 60 characters will fit comfortably on the WB5’s LCD screen within 16 point letter size.
 We will need to set this value within our custom characteristic's properties.
 Setting "variable" length will allow for the transfer to occur for any strings that are shorter than that as well.
 Please be aware that the "Event" mentioned above will only fire if the transfer complies and makes our characteristic is "filled".
-Sending more data packets than the maximum limit and overflowing the characteristic lead to the stack crashing for me.
+Sending more data packets than the maximum limit and overflowing the characteristic leads to the stack crashing for me.

 ### Setting up a client
 Our BLE client for this project will be just a smartphone, running the ST app called "ST BLE toolbox".
 I won't get into this, the app is pretty straight forwards and provides us a simple serial interface to play with.